Mediatrix method for filamentation of objects in images: INTRODUCTION

-\textbf{1.
-INTRODUCTION}

-Shape analysis and detection are fundamental issues in image processing.
-For curved shapes, it is of interest to define a curvature, with an associated center and radius.
-We may find this kind of shape, among others, in astronomical images.
-The quintessential example in this context is that of gravitational arcs.
-These objects are the result of the Strong Lensing effect~\cite{Schneider,Mollerach} which occurs when a distant source object is aligned with some intervening distribution of matter in the trajectory of light towards us.
-This matter distribution distorts the space-time, acting like a lens.
-The image of astronomical objects is distorted and magnified, forming the curved shapes mentioned above.
-We have developed a novell technique to decompose images of elongated objects in a set of filaments and measure their length, width, and assign a curvature center.

-This paper is organized as follows: In section 2\ref{method}, we introduce the Mediatrix Filamentation method explaining its basic elements and procedure.
-Section 3\ref{measurements} presents measurements derived from the Mediatrix method.
-In section 4\ref{app}, we apply the method on simulated arcs and discuss the results.
-In section 5\ref{discuss} we present our concluding remarks and future perspectives.

-\textbf{2.
-MEDIATRIX FILAMENTATION METHOD }
+\section{INTRODUCTION}

+A reliable and robust set of characteristic features for object analysis is a recurrent issue in image processing.
+For example, the definition of basic morphological features, such as the length $L$ and width $W$ of an object, is useful in many applications and may have multiple definitions, which may be useful in different contexts.
+In the case of curved shapes, one may also define a curvature center and radius.
+In this work we describe a technique to decompose shapes (images of objects) into a set of filaments to extract features such as the length $L$ and width $W$ and determine a curvature center.
+The method is well suited for curved shapes, though it is applicable to more generic shapes.

+A good example of such curved shapes in an astronomical setting is given by gravitational arcs.
+These objects are a particular case of the Strong Lensing effect~\cite{Schneider,Mollerach,SThe}, which occurs when a distant source in the Universe (typically a galaxy), an intervening mass distribution (a galaxy or galaxy cluster) and the observer are closely aligned.
+This matter distribution curves the space-time, acting as a lens.
+Gravitational arcs are useful tools to unveil the matter distribution of galaxies and galaxy clusters (e.g.~\cite{coe,carrasco}) and the cosmological model (e.g. ~\cite{jullo,mene,yamamoto}).
+Since they are very rare objects, several imaging surveys have been carried out on the celestial sphere to find such gravitational arc systems (e.g., \cite{Nord:2015uju,SOGRAS,Bayliss2012,more11,sdss1, Smith2005, Zaritsky03}) and also in an automated fashion \cite{more11,Horesh2010,seidel,alard,lenzen}.
+The development of tools to extract features for arc-like objects, such as those derived from the method presented here, is also an important step in developing arcfinders \cite{AFcompMGM, Bom:2016lqe}.

+In this paper we describe the Mediatrix Filamentation method (Section 2) and a few morphological features derived from it (Section 3).
+We present a concrete example of application on the images of three simulated arcs (Section 4).
+Finally we discuss possible generalisations and other applications of the method (section 5).

+\section{MEDIATRIX FILAMENTATION METHOD}

-In the following we will describe the method to decompose elongated objects into a set of line segments.
-For concreteness we will consider the object to be composed by a set of pixels with given intensity, as for a digital image.
-However, in principle, the method can be applied to any intensity distribution, even if not pixelated.
-The only requirement is that the object should have a clearly defined boundary, in other words, the intensity must be zero outside the object.
+The method consists in decomposing objects into a set of line segments that follow its ridgeline, which may be used to determine the object ``spine''.
+For the purposes of this work we will consider pixelated objects, though the method may be applied to a more general object, not necessarily to a digital image.
+The only strong requirement is that the object should have a well defined boundary, i.e., it must be separated from the background.